 The Service Catalog is the central source of information about the services IONOS Cloud offers to its customers.
 This document offers details on the worldwide provision and operation of all services provided by IONOS Cloud (hereinafter referred to as IONOS).
 It is valid for IONOS SE and its national affiliates.

-Under the term “Compute Engine”, IONOS Cloud offers its customers "Infrastructure as a Service" (IaaS) in the form of virtual computing, data storage and network resources.
+Under the term “Compute Engine”, IONOS Cloud offers its customers "Infrastructure as a Service" (IaaS) in the form of virtual computing, data storage, and network resources.
 The customer is able to make use of these resources on a flexible basis as required.
-The resources used (cores, RAM, storage) are billed to the customer by the minute based on a price list, which is valid at the time.
+The resources used (Cores/vCPUs, RAM, Storage) are billed to the customer by the minute based on a price list, which is valid at the time.
 Billing of external data transfers is based on data volume.

 IONOS Cloud Compute Engine model